-Simon graduated first-class with honours in BA Sports Studies from the University of Winchester, before completing a Master of Science degree in Sport & Exercise Psychology at the University of Chichester and a PhD in Sport Psychology at Aberystwyth University, the latter of which was funded by a prestigious scholarship (today's equivalent is the AberDoc).
-Simon has won accolades and awards, published in varied forum, and he is a Chartered Psychologist of the British Psychological Society.
-Simon previously played university basketball, and currently is a keen weight lifter, off-road mountain cyclist, and competes in the national Celtic longboat sea rowing league.
+Simon previously played university basketball, and currently is a keen off-road mountain cyclist and competes in the national Celtic longboat sea rowing league.
+He is mentor to the University's Sport Scholars.
 Simon has worked for large health organisations including the NHS; he has volunteered for, amongst others, Disability Sport Wales and MENCAP; and he gained immense satisfaction supporting people with diverse learning difficulties, mental illnesses, and physical disabilities.
 Simon teaches university students but he is a STEM Ambassador who has engaged primary, secondary and college students too.
 Follow him @YEU_Aber.

 Come study with us @AberUni (www.aber.ac.uk/en/psychology).

 As an educator, Simon will help you develop a sound understanding of various psychological concepts.
-However, in your degree and career-planning, as in your sporting discipline, you: "must meet certain performance standards…there are consequences to poor performance, [and] good coping skills are intrinsic to excellent performance" (Hays & Brown, 2004, p.
+However, in your degree and career-planning you: "must meet certain performance standards…there are consequences to poor performance, [and] good coping skills are intrinsic to excellent performance" (Hays & Brown, 2004, p.
 19; Hays, 2006).
 Hence, as a performance psychologist, Simon's aim is to help you develop coping skills and focus so that you can perform excellently in these areas!

-If you have mutual interest in these areas, you are encouraged to contact Simon.
+If you have mutual interest in the areas and applications mentioned above, you are encouraged to contact Simon.